Search results for “Transactions”: 106 items

 -

-When is the zero-cut policy enforced at Exness?
+Please tell me when the zero-cut policy is enforced at Exness.

-At Exness, a zero-cut is automatically executed when your account balance goes negative.
-No action is required on your part, allowing you to seamlessly move on to your next trade.
+At Exness, a zero-cut is automatically executed as soon as your account balance goes negative.
+No action is required on your part, allowing you to move seamlessly on to your next trade.
 Once you confirm that your account balance has been reset to zero, you can resume trading immediately by making a deposit or transferring funds from another account.

 26.09.2023